 In this post, you’ll learn about the different luggage storage services in London, many of which use technology and excess storage space in surprising places to keep your belongings safe while you’re out exploring the city.
 Read on to discover all your options for storing your luggage in London.

 They have Bounce shops strategically located around London, with many of them sitting at or near London train stations and airports, in case you’ve just arrived in the city.
-You can search the most convenient location for you through their app by inserting your exact address.
-Cost-wise, their prices are highly accessible, starting at £5 per 24h/bag.
+You can search for the most convenient location for you through their app by inserting your exact address.
+Cost-wise, their prices are great in London, starting at £5 per bag for 24 hours.
 Also, the company doesn’t apply size limits for suitcases or backpacks.

 2. Luggage Hero